Use Pose Optimizer with the Ouster-CLI

 Constraint Types

-The Pose Optimizer supports three constraint types:
+The Pose Optimizer supports four constraint types:

 Each type requires specific fields and validations.